Business Requirement Discovery

 2. Hold Discovery Meetings

-This is where members of the implementation team interview members of the project team to get an in-depth understanding of various parts of the business at detail level.
+This is another important step for a successful business requirement discovery.
+Where members of the implementation team interview members of the project team to get an in-depth understanding of various parts of the business at detail level.
 The team will want to know what are you currently doing, and what you want to do in the future?
 They will discuss current processes thoroughly and identify pain points with the current system.

 3. Document Key Processes and Requirements